-Reported information from Australia indicates that several chemicals in this group are introduced into Australia in volumes of up to 1,000 tonnes per year.
-Reported information from international jurisdictions indicate high volumes of use, with nine chemicals having reported volumes in the range 1,000-100,000 tonnes per year.
+Reported information from Australia indicates that several chemicals in this group are introduced into Australia in volumes of up to 1000 tonnes per year.
+Reported information from international jurisdictions indicate high volumes of use, with nine chemicals having reported volumes in the range 1000-100,000 tonnes per year.
+A cumulative volume of < 3000 tonnes/year for all chemicals in this group has been predicted based on reported Australian and international introduction volumes.